-In education, we work to create opportunities for all.
-This work asks us to engage our hearts and believe in the capabilities of every person.
-As an educational leader, my goal is to create the conditions that allow people to dream of a better life.
+The University of Redlands’ School of Education strives to create opportunities for all.
+This work asks us to engage our hearts, believe in the capabilities of every person, and create the conditions that allow people to dream of a better life.

-You seek to improve equity in classrooms and school districts, be it helping struggling students or making teachers great; ensuring every school is capable of creating transformative learning experiences or ensuring that all citizens have access to a college education so that their dreams might become reality.
+You seek to improve equity in classrooms and school districts, be it helping struggling students, assisting teachers toward greatness, ensuring every school is capable of creating transformative learning experiences, or increasing access to a college education so that students’ dreams might become reality.

-For more than 90 years, the University of Redlands School of Education has been at the forefront of preparing teachers, counselors, and administrators for educational leadership in Southern California.
+Since 1924, the University of Redlands’ School of Education has been at the forefront of preparing teachers, counselors, and administrators for educational leadership in Southern California.
 Our three distinct departments offer enriching academic experiences that challenge our students to become innovative scholar-practitioners guided by the ideals of equity and access.
 The School of Education is currently part of Redlands Graduate and Continuing Education programs.

-Pairing intensive practical experiences with cutting-edge theory and a focus on educational justice in today's diverse and challenging landscape, graduates from the School of Education enter the workforce exceptionally well prepared to make a difference in the lives of their students and communities.
+Through intensive practical experiences paired with cutting-edge theory and a focus on educational justice in today's diverse and challenging landscape, graduates from the School of Education enter the workforce exceptionally well prepared to make a difference in the lives of their students and communities.
 Learn more about our mission, vision, and principles.

-Redlands' Department of Teaching and Learning houses our teaching credential programs, Master of Arts degrees in Learning and Teaching (with credential), and Master of Arts in Education, Curriculum and Instruction.
+Redlands Department of Teaching and Learning houses our teaching credential programs and our Master of Arts in Education, Learning and Teaching (with credential).
 Our full-time faculty members hold doctoral degrees and have extensive experience as teachers in K-12 schools.
 Their expertise covers teacher preparation, curriculum and instruction, and special education.

 The Department of Leadership and Higher Education is home to four graduate programs, including a Doctorate of Education (EdD) in Leadership for Educational Justice and three Master of Arts programs in Educational Administration and Higher Education.
 These programs are instructed by faculty members with experience in the fields of leadership, educational administration, and policy.